Business1sg00d/harambo_app/README.md

 Stupid
 ```

 A simple file transfer and download application.
 Built with security in mind.
 Less functionality, smaller attack surface, more secure.
-Slap SSL on it and you'll be good to go.
+Slap TLS on it and you'll be good to go.

 Tested for the following:
 1. SQLi; both manual testing and with sqlmap up to level/risk 3.